Matthlas/SoLaWI_project/README.md

 For details of the system refer to our scripts in the "Agents" folder.

 #### Player & NPC Animations
-We added animations of certain actions for voth the Player and the NPCs.
+We added animations of certain actions for both the Player and the NPCs.
 Added animations are:
  - Weeding
  - Harvesting
  - Watering
  - Digging
- - Seeding
+ - Planting
  - Pick Up
  - Working (NPC only)
  - Greeting (NPC only)